Delhi City Day Tour

 You will be picked up from your hotel and sightseeing tour of New & Old Delhi start.
 Before going for a day trip through Delhi. we can start either from New Delhi or an Old Delhi in accordance with the locality of your hotel in the city.
 Lets start a city day tour in New Delhi.

-Qutab Minar is a tall conical 73 mt high (240 feet) tower built by Qutab-ud-din-Aibak in 1192 as a victory tower after the defeat of Delhi’s last Hindu Kingdom.
-With a diameter of 14.32 mt at the base and about 2.75 mt on top, it was later completed by his successor Iltutmish and Firoz Shah Tughlak.
-The towering minaret is a perfect example of Indo-Islamic Afgan architecture.
-It is a UNESCO world heritage site and listed amongst the tallest stone towers in the world.
-Mughals used to build such towers to proclaim and commemorate victories.
+Qutab Minar is a remarkable 73-meter (240-foot) tall tower with a conical shape.
+It was built by Qutab-ud-din-Aibak in 1192 to commemorate his victory over Delhi’s last Hindu Kingdom.
+The tower has a base diameter of 14.32 meters and tapers to about 2.75 meters at the top.
+The construction was later completed by Iltutmish and Firoz Shah Tughlak, both successors of Qutab-ud-din Aibak.
+The tower is an excellent example of Indo-Islamic Afghan architecture and has been declared a UNESCO World Heritage Site.
+It is also among the tallest stone towers in the world.
+In the past, Mughal rulers would build such towers to celebrate and commemorate their victories.

-The soaring tower is surrounded by many significant monuments which are forming a complex called Qutab Complex.
-This complex has several historical monuments such as the Iron Pillar of Delhi, Quwwat-ul-Islam Mosque, Alai Darwaza, the Tomb of Iltutmish, Alai Minar, Ala-ud-din’s Madrasa and Tomb, and the Tomb of Imam Zamin.
+Qutab Minar is part of a larger complex called the Qutab Complex, which includes many other significant monuments.
+Some of the most notable monuments in the complex are the Iron Pillar of Delhi, Quwwat-ul-Islam Mosque, Alai Darwaza, the Tomb of Iltutmish, Alai Minar, Ala-ud-din’s Madrasa and Tomb, and the Tomb of Imam Zamin.

 Timings: Opens all days(6:30 AM – 6:30 PM)